porsche-design-system/porsche-design-system/packages/components/src/components/common/scroller/scroller.examples.md

 <Playground :markup="basicTagDismissibleMarkup" :config="config"></Playground>

-## With not focusable elements

 The `p-scroller` accepts any child node.
 It is not recommended using the component with not focusable elements.

-If absolutely necessary the component provides a `isFocusable` property which makes the scroller component focusable and accessible via keyboard.
+If absolutely necessary the component is though focusable and accessible via keyboard.
 When the `p-scroller` is focused, scrolling via `arrow right` and `arrow left` is possible.

 Keep in mind that the content passed to the `p-scroller` must be within the size definition of the design system and thus have a minimum height of 24px to ensure visual alignment of the scroll indicators.

 The `p-scroller` only takes care of the horizontal alignment.
 Spacing and custom css properties must be handled by the consumer e.g. `white-space: nowrap` to avoid linebreaks inside the elements.

-<Playground :markup="isFocusable" :config="{themable: false}"></Playground>

 ## Scroll indicator size